RaspAP/raspap-docs/docs/manual.md

 After your device has restarted, search for wireless networks with your wireless client.
 The default SSID is `raspi-webgui`.
 The default username is "admin" and the default password is "secret".

+!!! warning "Important"
-> :information_source: **Note:** It is strongly recommended that you change these default login credentials in RaspAP's **Authentication** panel.
+    It is strongly recommended that you change these default login credentials in RaspAP's **Authentication** panel.
 APs managed by RaspAP in the wild have been administered by third parties with the default login.

-If you have any difficulties with the manual install steps, [start a discussion](https://github.com/RaspAP/raspap-webgui/discussions) and refer to this page.
+## Discussions
+Questions or comments about the manual install?
+Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/1330).